cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 than the generation of private keys, the guidance in {{RFC4086}}
 remains important.

-##Algorithm Security Considerations

-At Black Hat USA 2013, some researchers gave a presentation on the current sate of public key cryptography.
-They said: "Current cryptosystems depend on discrete logarithm and factoring which has seen some major new developments in the past 6 months" {{BH2013}}.
-They encouraged preparation for a day when RSA and DSA cannot be depended upon.

-A post-quantum cryptosystem is a system that is secure against quantum computers that have more than a trivial number of quantum bits.
-It is open to conjecture when it will be feasible to build such a machine.
-RSA, DSA, and ECDSA are not post-quantum secure.

-The LM-OTP one-time signature, LMS, and HSS do not depend on discrete logarithm or factoring, as a result these algorithms are considered to be post-quantum secure.

-Today, RSA is often used to digitally sign software updates.
-This means that the distribution of software updates could be compromised if a significant advance is made in factoring or a quantum computer is invented.
-The use of hash-based signatures to protect software update distribution will allow the deployment of software that implements new cryptosystems.

 #Operational Considerations {#opcons}

 The public key for the hash-based signature is the key at the root of